smithlabcode/preseq/README.txt

 To investigate the past yield of an experiment, use c_curve.
 For the most basic usage, use the command:

-  c_curve -o estimates.txt input.bed
+  preseq c_curve -o estimates.txt input.bed

 If the input file is in .bam format, use the command:

-  c_curve -B -o estimates.txt input.bam
+  preseq c_curve -B -o estimates.txt input.bam

 The estimates will appear in estimates.txt with two columns.
 The first column gives the total number of reads in a theoretically